srinivasseema/made-template/project/readme.md

 * Optimize energy pricing strategies to ensure financial sustainability while maintaining affordability for consumers.

-* Effectively integrate renewable energy sources into the grid, promoting a sustainable energy future.

-By harnessing the power of machine learning, this project will equip stakeholders with the knowledge and tools to navigate the evolving energy landscape and ensure energy security for all.
+Further, By harnessing the power of machine learning, this project will equip stakeholders with the knowledge and tools to navigate the evolving energy landscape and ensure energy security for all.

 ## Datasources